Architecture Guide

 Fire & Forget

-Used for: Audio chunk streaming, window state changes, stopping transcription.
+Used for: Audio chunk streaming, window state changes.

 Main → Renderer Push